imachaj/bcog200/README.md

 ## Test method description

 ### Button Interactions
- -We tested all four buttons (Change Hair, Change Top, Change Bottom, Change Accessory) to make sure they cycle through the correct options and update the canvas.
+ -We tested all four buttons (Change Hair, Change Top, Change Bottom, Change Accessory) to make sure they cycle through the correct options and update the canvas.<br>
- -Verified that the old item disappears when a new one is added (e.g., old hair is removed before the new one is placed).
+ -Verified that the old item disappears when a new one is added (e.g., old hair is removed before the new one is placed).<br>

 ### Image Placement
- -We tested different outfits to confirm that each clothing item aligns correctly over the base image.
+ -We tested different outfits to confirm that each clothing item aligns correctly over the base image.<br>
- -Made sure images load at the right coordinates and the layering order looks visually correct.
+ -Made sure images load at the right coordinates and the layering order looks visually correct.<br>

 ### Music Playback
  -Verified that background music begins when the program launches and loops continuously using Pygame.

 ### Screenshot Saving
- -We tested the screenshot functionality by entering a filename in the prompt and confirming the saved image matches the girl’s appearance.
+ -We tested the screenshot functionality by entering a filename in the prompt and confirming the saved image matches the girl’s appearance.<br>
  -Checked that only the portion of the canvas with the girl is captured and the image is stored properly.

 ### Basic Functions: